unity-game-framework/ugf-application/readme.md

 ## Description

-The entry point of the game.
+The entry point of the application.

 ## How to Install